'Frail' John McCain Hospitalized, Brain Cancer Prognosis Has Fellow Senators 'Very Concerned'

 During a live report on CNN on Thursday, Gupta said the symptoms McCain may be experiencing could be due to the regrowth of the tumor combined with side effects from treatment.
 He went on to say that side effects from radiation can lead to the brain “swelling near the tumor, damage in the brain, headaches, weakness, and lethargy.”

-Matthias Holdhoff, associate professor of oncology at Johns Hopkins University tells the Washington Post that the type of brain cancer Sen. John McCain has is “considered not curable.”
+Matthias Holdhoff, associate professor of oncology at Johns Hopkins University, told the Washington Post that the type of brain cancer Sen. John McCain has is “considered not curable.”
 Survival time following treatment is typically 12 to 16 months.

 Although there are concerns about Sen. John McCain’s health, his reported weakness and lethargy is not affecting his ability to clap back at President Donald Trump.
 He took to Twitter on Wednesday to criticize Trump’s “fake news” claims.